pantheon-systems/documentation/source/docs/articles/wordpress/site-networks/getting-started.md

 Copy the first block and add it to your site’s `wp-config.php` file.

-Add the constants to your wp-config right below where you added the WP_ALLOW_MULTISITE constant.
+Add the constants to your wp-config right below where you added the `WP_ALLOW_MULTISITE` constant.

-As in the wp-cli conversion method example above, instead of defining DOMAIN_CURRENT_SITE explicitly, you’ll want to define it conditionally based on environment.
+As in the wp-cli conversion method example above, instead of defining `DOMAIN_CURRENT_SITE` explicitly, you’ll want to define it conditionally based on environment.
 Here is an example:

 <script src="https://gist.github.com/danielbachhuber/69c44664d4d63a6e19db.js"></script>

-Ignore the second block.
+Ignore the second block of code.
 Pantheon containers use Nginx + PHP-FPM, not Apache, and `.htaccess` files have no effect.

 Once you log back in to WordPress, pat yourself on the back — you’ve completed the Multisite installation process.